CyberPhoenix90/aurum.org/documentation/functional.md

-Components in aurum are just functions that return something Aurum can render, which means a string, number, bigint, promise, other components, aurum elements or an arbitrarily nested array of the previous items.
+Components in aurum are just functions that return something Aurum can render, which means a string, number, bigint, promise, other components, JSX elements or an arbitrarily nested array of the previous items.

 #### Simple functional component